All Episodes

 Michael Tanner, Cato Institute, points out Social Security taxes have been raised 40 times since the program began.

-Split between the employer and the employee, but the employee always pays it all.
+The initial Social Security tax was 2%, split between the employer and the employee, but the employee always pays it all.

-And it was capped $3,000 of earnings.
+And it was capped at $3,000 of earnings.

-So the original Social Security recipients paid 1% as their tax rate At a maximum $3,000 of their income.
+So the original Social Security recipients paid 1% as their tax rate at a maximum $3,000 of their income.

 That made for a maximum tax back in the day of $60.